LiorRey/WikiRandom-iOS/README.md

 Each time the user is right - he/she will earn 1 point.
 There is no detraction of the user’s score for wrong answer.

-After the guessing attempt, wether successful or not - the random article will appear and be available for reading until the user decides to continue to the next round.
+After the guessing attempt, whether successful or not - the random article will appear and be available for reading until the user decides to continue to the next round.

 The game can be played in Hebrew, English and Russian.